jonhaun/Yahboom_fan_hat_service/README.md

-[NOTE] I'm no longer updating this, but it's at the 90% complete state and I noticed I didn't make it public.
+>NOTE: I'm no longer updating this, but it's at the 90% complete state and I noticed I didn't make it public.
 I am not using this hardware anymore, so I'm not making changes.

 ## Yahboom_fan_hat_service
 #### Concept